oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-sure-your-images-are-hosted-internally/rule.md

 The right way to do this is to copy the image locally and upload to your own server, so you have total control over the image.

 &lt;dl class="image"&gt;
-&lt;dt&gt;&lt;img src="https://some-external-​url.com/images/open-extension.png" alt="Open extension" /&gt;&lt;/dt&gt;
+&lt;dt&gt;&lt;img src="https://some-external-url.com/images/open-extension.png" alt="Open extension" /&gt;&lt;/dt&gt;
 &lt;dd&gt;Figure: Open extension&lt;/dd&gt;
 &lt;/dl&gt;
-​Figure: Bad example - using an external URL as image source.
+Figure: Bad example - using an external URL as image source.
 The image can be edited or deleted and there is nothing you can do about it

-​&lt;dl class="image"&gt;
+&lt;dl class="image"&gt;
-&lt;dt&gt;&lt;img src="https://ssw.com.au​/images/open-extension.png" alt="Open extension" /&gt;&lt;/dt&gt;
+&lt;dt&gt;&lt;img src="https://ssw.com.au/images/open-extension.png" alt="Open extension" /&gt;&lt;/dt&gt;
 &lt;dd&gt;Figure: Open extension&lt;/dd&gt;
-&lt;/dl&gt;​
+&lt;/dl&gt;
-​Figure: Good example - Image is hosted internally.
+Figure: Good example - Image is hosted internally.
 You have control over the image

-**Note:** For copyrighted images, it is important to always ​​mention the source.​​
+**Note:** For copyrighted images, it is important to always mention the source.